 Save the date!
 7-11 May 2017.
-Registration is now open and EUROTOX members can benefit from a 100 € reduction on the regular full registration fee (70 € reduction for student members).
-EUROTOX members should get a Promo code with Elaine Ferrioli at the EUROTOX secretariat and fill out this code during the registration.
+Registration is open and EUROTOX members can benefit from a 100 € reduction on the regular full registration fee (70 € reduction for student members).
+EUROTOX individual members should get a Promo code with Elaine Ferrioli at the EUROTOX secretariat and fill out this code during the registration.
+Members of national societies affiliated to EUROTOX should contact their local society.
 For any questions, have a look at the registration webpage or contact Veerle Vandeveire.

 SETAC Europe and EUROTOX have initiated a new collaboration with the aim of “bridging the gap between toxicology and ecotoxicology”.

-A Special Session entitled “Toxicology and ecotoxicology: bridging the gaps”, will be organised on Monday 8 May, with chairs and invited speakers from both societies.
+A Special Session entitled “Toxicology and ecotoxicology: bridging the gaps” (session 8.06), will be organised on Monday 8 May, with chairs and invited speakers from both societies.

 Several sessions in the scientific programme will have presentations (poster or platform) from both ecotoxicology and human toxicology, or from both ecological and human health risk assessment.

 A module for late-breaking science abstract submission (poster only!) is now open.
 Abstracts can be submitted until 26 April 2017.
-For any questions about the scientific programme, please contact Roel Evens.
+For any questions about the scientific programme, please contact Roel Evens(SETAC Europe Science Manager) or Karel De Schamphelaere(Conference Chair).

 Overview of sessions to bridge the gap between toxicology and human toxicology